 A 30 - 60 minute guided walking tour may be added to your visit, highlighting Chinatown’s unique heritage and cultural sites along Pender Street.
 Additional cost: $8 per student, adult chaperones join for free.

-Manager of Public Programs and Education, april.liu@chinatownfoundation.org.
+Programs and Education Assistant, kate.cowell@chinatownfoundation.org.

 Thank you for observing these guidelines to ensure a wonderful experience for all visitors.
 We look forward to your visit!